Keeping your children safe online

 As we are moving deeper into our digital age, the education, entertainment and communication potential coming from technology is continually increasing.
 Children will need to use technology like they need to cross roads.
 The strategy is to teach them how to do it safely, just as you’d train them with road safety.

-Technology is moving so fast that it’s hard to keep up!
+With national lockdowns and the pandemic impacting social contact, the use of technology has rapidly increased in homes.
+Technology is also moving so fast that it can be hard to keep up with!
 Remember that there is so much information available to keep your knowledge up to date and minimise the online risks.

-Risks used to be limited to the family desktop computer but as technology is advancing we are allowing our children access to a wider range of internet enabled technologies: mobile phones, portable gaming devices (PSPs and DSs), games consoles (Playstation, Wii and Xbox), tablets, laptops, computers and Smart TVs!
+Risks used to be limited to the family desktop computer but as technology is advancing we are allowing our children access to a wider range of internet enabled technologies: mobile phones, portable gaming devices (PSPs, Nintendo Switches and DSs), games consoles (Playstations, Wii and Xbox), tablets, laptops, computers and Smart TVs!

 At school, we educate children about using technology safely within specific e-safety PSHE/computing units and messages are referred to throughout all lessons when potential risks could occur.
 However as children are also using technology at home, these messages should continue to be reinforced by adults around them.